Lower School (Grades 1-5)

 Allow me to extend a warm welcome to the AIM Academy Lower School!
-Spanning Grades 1-5, the Lower School serves as the entry point to the broader AIM learning community and introduces students to the essential skills and strategies they will use throughout their scholastic journeys.
+Spanning Grades 1-5, the Lower School serves as the entry point to the AIM learning community and introduces students to the essential skills and strategies they will use throughout their scholastic journeys.

 Having worked in public, private, and charter schools over the course of my career, I can confidently say that there is something magical about AIM.
 At the Lower School, learning comes to life through our Interactive Humanities program as students participate in immersive investigations ranging from the origins of the Earth to the Italian Renaissance.
 Evidence of joyful learning and boundless student engagement is visible everywhere you look - from the music room to the Makerspace!

 We hope this site will provide you with a glimpse into the vibrant daily life at the Lower School, and we welcome the opportunity to answer any questions you might have after exploring it.

 A Strong Foundation for their Academic Journey

 Developing crucial foundational skills in reading, writing and math is the main focus of instruction in the Lower School.
 To accomplish this, individualized goals are set for each student, progress is monitored and assessed weekly and instruction is adjusted to ensure academic achievement.

 - For example, in the fall, all students participate in benchmarking assessments to determine appropriate placement for reading, writing, math and Wilson Language Training® instruction.
 If it is determined that the child will benefit from phonics instruction, he/she will join a Wilson Language Training® reading group.
 If the assessments show that a child would benefit from more intensive instruction in reading comprehension strategies, the student will take a Comprehensive Literacy class that focuses on higher order thinking skills, including visualization and inferencing strategies.